RAHULTHIRUTHINMEL/K8-s_RBAC/README.md

 # Kubernetes RBAC Tutorial

-This repository contains the starter projects for the Kubernetes RBAC Tutorial on YouTube.
+This repository contains the starter code for the Kubernetes RBAC Tutorial on YouTube.

 ## API Calls